Internal Medicine Residency

 Our new addition: The North Tower expansion project, entails a ten-story tall, 345,000 sq. ft., new tower with 192 inpatient beds.
 The North Tower expansion will continue to enhance the training experience at Orlando Health, offering the very latest technology and diagnostic imaging capabilities.

-UF Health Cancer Center at Orlando Health is a fully integrated statewide cancer treatment and research program with University of Florida Health.
+Orlando Health UF Health Cancer Center is a fully integrated statewide cancer treatment and research program with University of Florida Health.
 Our residents have the opportunity to participate in the medical care of patients with hematological and oncological diseases.

 Winnie Palmer Hospital for Women & Babies is an Orlando Health Facility which is dedicated to the unique needs of women and babies.
 The Internal Medicine Consultation service offers the upper-level resident a unique opportunity to participate in the care of patients during the peri-partum.